SAP-samples/cap-microservices-workshop/exercises/04-deployment-configuration/README.md

     ...
 ```

+The `shared-db/gen` folder is created while building the shared-db project in the `before-all` steps.

 👉 Instead of a single application, we want to deploy multiple, so we need to replace the `solution-srv` module with ones for incidents and feedback
 ```diff